 The IRB approach also includes the development of score-models for retail portfolios within the ČSOB Group SR, estimates of key parameters such as Probability of Default ('PD'), Exposure at Default ('EAD') and Loss Given Default ('LGD') within defined homogeneous sets of exposures and a process of regular recalculation, validation and monitoring.
-Retail portfolio clients (private persons and small SMEs especially) are scored and based on the derived score they are divided into pools with the same value of PD or other risk parameters for the whole pool.
+Retail portfolio clients (private persons and MicroSMEs especially) are scored and based on the derived score they are divided into pools with the same value of PD or other risk parameters for the whole pool.
 Score-models are used in the application process so that they influence the incoming population.

-All models have to follow the standards defined within the KBC Group, to be independently validated by a specialist appointed from the Credit Risk Management Department and have to be approved by the director of the Credits and Risks Management Unit.
+All models have to follow the standards defined within the KBC Group, to be independently validated by a specialist appointed from the Credit Risk Management Department and have to be approved by Chief Risk Officer.
 The ČSOB Group SR applies models developed by the KBC Group to assess the quality of sovereign and banking counterparties.
 These models are also validated in KBC.